tmendoza/devcontainers/FAQ.md

 ## How do I install Google Chrome within a container?
 This installation process avoids the issues associated within using Snap to install things into a container.

+Make sure these commands are run from *outside* of the container.
+In other words, run these commands from the *host* system (laptop/desktop) not from within a 'guest' system (container).

+From within the 'host' system launch a command line terminal.
+From the terminal you will run various commands.

 First we need to download and install the Google Chrome installer package into the container.
 We use the 'curl' command to download the '*.deb' file installer package.
 We then save this in the temp directory.
 ```bash
 lxc exec ubuntu-22-04-python3-11 -- curl -o /tmp/google-installer.deb -L https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb